pshankar04/DreamCandiesTool/README.md

 The attached project is created using Java on Eclipse IDE.

+Please run 'ExtractCustomerInvoice.java' to see the extracted information in 3 different CSV files.

 The respective CSV file (sales.csv) was found on the Kaggle.com and was preprocessed to match the needs of the project.
 The other supporting files are as listed below:

 1. customer_sample1.csv